cs164spring2019/VM/README.md

 bakerx run alp3.9 alpine3.9-simple
 ```

+⚠️: If this command does not complete successfully, there is likely an issue with virtualization on your machine.
+You should move on to the next section to see if you can get more information about your machine, and then reach out to the message board for help.

 <!-- ![img](imgs/VM-run.png) -->

 ### Connecting to VM via ssh.

 Using the ssh command provided `bakerx ssh alp3.9`, so we can connect to the virtual machine.
+You can use `exit` to end your ssh sesssion.

 ```bash | {type: 'repl'}
 ```